AP® Physics 1 Exam Format

 • Consists of two short-answer questions.

-• Will test your science practice skills and
+• Will test your science practice skills and theoretical knowledge.

 7 points

 Remember, these questions can come in any order on the exam and not necessarily in the same order as we have listed them here.
 You will be given one question from each type, except for the short-answer questions, of which you will have two.
+However, beginning Fall 2024, the FRQ section will feature four types of question types.
+While Experimental Design and Qualitative/Quantitative Translation will remain unchanged, short answer types will be replaced by Math Routines and Translation Between Representations questions.

 As we mentioned earlier, each question in this AP Physics 1 exam section will test your skills in the prescribed science practices.
 Understanding the weighting of each science practice in this section ensures you can better prepare for the exam.
-Here’s a table with the science practices and the weightings you can expect.
+Here’s a table with the science practices and the weightings2 you can expect.

 Science Practice Exam Weight